Staple food

-A staple food, food staple, or simply a staple, is a food that is eaten often and in such quantities that it constitutes a dominant portion of a standard diet for a given person or group of people, supplying a large fraction of energy needs and generally forming a significant proportion of the intake of other nutrients as well.
-A staple food of a specific society may be eaten as often as every day or every meal, and most people live on a diet based on just a small number of food staples.
-Specific staples vary from place to place, but typically are inexpensive or readily available foods that supply one or more of the macronutrients and micronutrients needed for survival and health: carbohydrates, proteins, fats, minerals, and vitamins.
-Typical examples include tubers and roots, grains, legumes, and seeds.
-Among them, cereals, legumes, tubers, and roots account for about 90% of the world's food calories intake.
+A staple food, food staple, or simply staple, is a food that is eaten often and in such quantities that it constitutes a dominant portion of a standard diet for an individual or a population group, supplying a large fraction of energy needs and generally forming a significant proportion of the intake of other nutrients as well.
+For humans, a staple food of a specific society may be eaten as often as every day or every meal, and most people live on a diet based on just a small variety of food staples.
+Specific staples vary from place to place, but typically are inexpensive or readily available foods that supply one or more of the macronutrients and micronutrients needed for survival and health: carbohydrates, proteins, fats, minerals and vitamins.
+Typical examples include grains (cereals and legumes), seeds, nuts and root vegetables (tubers and roots).
+Among them, cereals (rice, wheat, oat, maize, etc.), legumes (lentils and beans) and tubers (e.g. potato, taro and yam) account for about 90% of the world's food calorie intake.

-Early agricultural civilizations valued the foods that they established as staples because, in addition to providing necessary nutrition, they generally are suitable for storage over long periods of time without decay.
+Early agricultural civilizations valued the crop foods that they established as staples because, in addition to providing necessary nutrition, they generally are suitable for storage over long periods of time without decay.
 Such nonperishable foods are the only possible staples during seasons of shortage, such as dry seasons or cold temperate winters, against which times harvests have been stored.
-During seasons of plenty, wider choices of foods may be available.
+During seasons of surplus, wider choices of foods may be available.

+Type

-Staple foods are derived either from vegetables or animal products, and common staples include cereals (such as rice, wheat, maize, millet, barley, oats, rye, spelt, emmer, triticale and sorghum), starchy tubers or root vegetables (such as potatoes, cassava, sweet potatoes, yams, turnips, rutabagas or taro), meat, fish, eggs, milk, and cheese, and dried legumes such as lentils and other beans.
-Other staple foods include sago (derived from the pith of the sago palm tree), and fruits such as breadfruit and plantains.
-Staple foods may also include (depending on the region) olive oil, coconut oil, and sugar (e.g. from plantains).
+Staple foods are derived from either plant or animal products that are digestible by humans and can be supplied in substantial quantities.
+Common plant-based staples include cereals (e.g. rice, wheat, maize, millet, barley, oats, rye, spelt, emmer, triticale and sorghum), starchy tubers (e.g. potato, sweet potato, yam and taro) or root vegetables (e.g. cassava, turnip, carrot, rutabagas) and dried legumes (lentils and beans).
+Animal-based staples include various types of meat (typically livestock and poultry), fish, eggs, milk and dairy products (e.g. cheese).
+Other staple foods include sago (derived from the pith of the sago palm tree), and large, fleshy fruits (e.g. breadfruit, breadnut, coconut and plantains).
+Staple foods may also include processed food products (depending on the region) such as olive oil, coconut oil and sugar.